 Halo!
 Halong is Halong Bay?
 Halong can I stay?

-Traditionally built Junks still sail the bay, the fan-shaped sails are fashioned from rough cotton hand-sewn and dip dyed in vegetable dyes for protection, giving them the distinctive ochre colour.
+Traditionally built Junks still sail the bay; their fan-shaped sails are fashioned from rough cotton, hand-sewn and dip-dyed in vegetable dyes for protection, giving them the distinctive ochre colour.

-Floating villages are still seen including not only houseboats but also floating herb gardens, kennels, pens for livestock and fuel stations.
+Floating villages are still seen, including not only houseboats but also floating herb gardens, kennels, livestock pens, and fuel stations.

-Once settled in our cabin, which was quite striking with a small balcony and large open French doors allowing a cool breeze into our quarters.
-We freshened up in a small but comfortable shower room before drifting to the well appointed dining room for a buffet luncheon while we quietly sailed amongst the amazing outcroppings.
-I couldn’t wait to get my camera set up as the landscape just begs to be photographed.
-Later in the afternoon after all the passengers had relaxed on the top deck or had a nap or ponder we were taken ashore to explore a tiny beach and hike to the top of the islet.
+Once settled in our cabin, which was quite striking, with a small balcony and large open French doors that let a cool breeze into our quarters.
+We freshened up in a small but comfortable shower room before drifting to the well-appointed dining room for a buffet luncheon while we quietly sailed amongst the amazing outcroppings.
+I couldn’t wait to get my camera set up as the landscape begs to be photographed.
+Later in the afternoon, after all the passengers had relaxed on the top deck or had a nap or pondered, we were taken ashore to explore a tiny beach and hike to the top of the islet.

 We all dressed for dinner and met on the upper deck for cocktails at sunset.
-The chef came out of hiding and gave us a cookery class and demonstrated the art of making prawn and pork spring rolls.
-We then practised our skills and enjoyed the fruits of our labours!
+The chef came out of hiding, gave us a cookery class, and demonstrated the art of making prawn and pork spring rolls.
+We then practised our skills and enjoyed the fruits of our labour!
 I must say we weren’t too shabby at all!

-When the captain announced dinner was served we slowly made our way to the dining room and a scrumptious three course meal.
-As the wine flowed conversations became more animated and soon passengers were chatting up a storm.
-To not enjoy the cool evening breeze would be a sin, so we all returned to the deck to savour the blue night skies, relaxing and enjoying the distant sound of people’s voices on the wind.
-The lights from other Junks and boats moored nearby light up the bay and a colourful reflection on the water quiets one’s soul.
-This place spells “romance” and soon couples drifted off to whisper sweet nothings into a beloved’s ear or to count the stars (in her eyes as sadly, Africa’s stolen all the stars) leaving the diehards to try their luck at squid fishing with the crew.
+When the captain announced dinner was served, we slowly made our way to the dining room and a scrumptious three-course meal.
+As the wine flowed, conversations became more animated and soon passengers were chatting up a storm.
+Not to enjoy the cool evening breeze would be a sin; we all returned to the deck to savour the blue night sky, relaxing and enjoying the distant sound of people’s voices on the wind.
+The lights from other Junks and boats moored nearby light up the bay, and a colourful reflection on the water quiets one’s soul.
+This place spells “romance,” and soon couples drifted off to whisper sweet nothings into a beloved’s ear or to count the stars (in her eyes as sadly, Africa’s stolen all the stars), leaving the diehards to try their luck at squid fishing with the crew.
 I didn’t stay and wonder who got lucky.

-Just after sunrise we weighed anchor and set sail for Hang Bo Nau which is a photographer’s dream location, especially when there are a few boats around.
+Just after sunrise, we weighed anchor and set sail for Hang Bo Nau, a photographer’s paradise, especially when the bay is dotted with a few boats, creating perfect scenic shots.

 I can confidently recommend a stay on one of the “Pelican” Junks.
-We were treated like honoured guests, the staff are all very highly qualified, friendly, helpful and so enthusiastic and proud of their country and more importantly of Halong Bay.
-We enjoyed the company of all the other passengers and said a very sad farewell to everybody waving until they were mere specs on the horizon.
-We were particularly fond of our guide a delightful young girl who lives and does her job with such passion and joy.
-If we’d stayed another night I would’ve indulged in a Spa treatment and I’m sure things would’ve slowed down too, but unfortunately the rest of this magnificent country awaited.
-Another 10/10 for Vietnam.
+We were treated like honoured guests; the staff is all highly qualified, friendly, helpful, and so enthusiastic and proud of their country and, more importantly, of Halong Bay.
+We enjoyed the company of the other passengers and said a very sad farewell to everyone, waving until they were mere specks on the horizon.
+We were particularly fond of our guide, a delightful young girl who lives and works with such passion and joy.
+If we’d stayed another night, I would’ve indulged in a Spa treatment, and I’m sure things would’ve slowed down, too, but unfortunately, the rest of this magnificent country awaited—another 10/10 for Vietnam.

 PELICAN HALONG CRUISES: